-At the same time, Atlas Antibodies was growing as a company and looking for a Laboratory Engineer to do IHC, QC , and mAb validation.
+At the same time, Atlas Antibodies was growing and looking for a Laboratory Engineer to do IHC, QC , and mAb validation.
 I applied and got the position.
-In the beginning, I had a shared position between QC and R&D, working both with QC on established products (then mainly polyclonal antibodies) and testing the monoclonal antibodies that we were developing.
+In the beginning, I had a shared role between QC and R&D, working both with QC on established products (then mainly polyclonal antibodies) and testing the monoclonal antibodies that we were developing.

 As the company continued to grow, I moved on to working full-time at QC.
 As the QC team has grown, I have had the opportunity first to become a team leader and then the Group Leader for the QC group.

-Could you tell us a little bit about the most exhilarating/rewarding aspect of your role?
+Could you tell us a little bit about what the most exhilarating/rewarding aspect of your role is?

-Christine – In the Operations department, we are very focused on lead time and getting everything through the processes and out the door to customers in time.
-Being able to approve a large batch of a product that I know is in great demand is always rewarding.
+Christine – In the Operations department, we focus on lead time and getting everything through the processes and out the door to customers in time.
+Approving a large batch of a product that I know is in great demand is always rewarding.